o11yfest/o11yfest.org/_pages/2022/sponsor.markdown

 Aside from the above perks, organizers also welcome discussion on the following virtual-friendly options:

-- Hands-on booth setup assistance with an organizer and tailoring capabilities available before the event
+- Hands-on booth setup assistance with an organizer
+- Tailoring platform capabilities before the event
-- Collaboration and synchronization of social media shares related to the conference sponsorship
+- Collaboration and synchronization of social media shares
+- Team walk-through of logistics one week before the event

+# Accessibility / Captioning

+Our conference community and organizing group care deeply about providing the most inclusive and accessible event as we possibly can.
+A key element of that on virtual platforms is to provide LIVE captioning during and curated captions on all video after the event.
+We contract this work out to a firm which specializes in human live captioning.
+This usually costs at least ~$3,000 which is a significant chunk of money, but can be offset by a single sponsor who also cares deeply about accessibility.
+Because captioning affects every presentation, each video will contain a special thanks to this sponsor as a permanent reminder of our shared commitment to this end.

 # Contributor Sponsorship Details